pxheim/zettelkasten/book-portigal-2013-interviewing-users.md

 During an interview, you'll often go from question-answer, question-answer to **question-story**.
 This is where you want to end up and this is where the best insights lie.

+Act as if...
+Be aware of your body language when you are conducting an interview.
+Position yourself in a way where it's obvious that you are listening.
+This might in turn actually make you listen more as the concept of "act as if" actually works.

+# Chapter 3

+Be conscious about who you recruit and why.
+Don't fall for just recruiting people in the office, or worse, family.
+If you are having trouble recruiting people that match your criteria, it might reveal something interesting as well.
+Thus, make criteria first, then recruit.